wiselxin/learning-material/MacVim/README.md

 	set shiftwidth=4
 	set softtabstop=4

-I attached [my configuration](.vimrc), you can download it for you initial setup
+I attached [my configuration](.vimrc), you can download it for you initial setup.

 ##Manage your plugins